 It is important to think of grammar as something that helps you.
 We are adults and we do not learn the same way babies do.
-The curriculum (at the end of three levels) gives you all the grammar you need for B1 level (of Common European Framework) with key explanations that you can not find in other places.
-If you still have a question, you can ask to the experienced instructors after each step.+ SEE MORE
+The curriculum (at the end of three levels) gives you all the grammar you need for fluency (including B1 level grammar) with explanations and drills.
+If you still have a question, you can ask the instructors after each step.+ SEE MORE

 Learn real, authentic Turkish (not mechanical, textbook Turkish)

 The Turkish language has been changed so many times by language reforms.
 Because of these changes, even young Turkish people struggle to understand the Turkish of 50 years ago.
 So, it is important to study with an up-to-date material and learn modern Turkish.
 Unfortunately, both online and offline sources keep teaching a language that doesn’t exist anymore!